 - Chia seeds

 As you can see, many fish make the list.
 Plus, you might be surprised to find egg yolks on the list, since these have always been forbidden for those who have high cholesterol.

 The debate about cholesterol will no doubt continue to evolve over time.
 Self-education on the topic is vitally important.
 Don’t just go with one type of information either.
 Remember, even alternative medical sources may have economic interests behind their advice.

-When you go to see your doctor, if he/she wants to put you on pills right away, you might want to look elsewhere.
+When you go to see your doctor, if he or she wants to put you on pills right away, you might want to look elsewhere.
 If you’re already on medication, ask your physician if you can revisit the issue based upon the latest medical insight.

 The worst thing you can do is be complacent about it.
 Take charge of your health.
-Make concrete changes to improve and educate yourself.
-Then make informed decisions for yourself.
+Make concrete changes to improve and educate yourself, and then make informed decisions for yourself.

-C-Reactive Protein test to screen for heart disease: Why do we need another test?https://www.health.harvard.edu/heart-health/c-reactive-protein-test-to-screen-for-heart-disease
+C-Reactive Protein test to screen for heart disease: Why do we need another test?
+Retrieved from https://www.health.harvard.edu/heart-health/c-reactive-protein-test-to-screen-for-heart-disease

 The Cholesterol Myth That Is Harming Your Health.
 Retrieved from https://articles.mercola.com/sites/articles/archive/2010/08/10/making-sense-of-your-cholesterol-numbers.aspx#_edn8

 Statins and the Prevention of Heart Disease.
 Retrieved from https://jamanetwork.com/journals/jamacardiology/fullarticle/2599102